How Long Is Medical School? Mapping Your MD Education Journey

 How long is medical school?

-No matter which school you choose to attend, follow this guide to help you plan your journey from medical student to resident physician.
+No matter which MD program you choose to attend, this guide can help you map out your journey from medical student to resident physician.
 Below the graphic, you’ll find more information on these steps to becoming a doctor.